seans3/kubectl-peek/README.md

-Of course.
-Here is the updated `README.md` with the interactive mode feature added.

 # kubectl-peek: A `kubectl` Plugin for Efficiently Viewing Large Resource Lists

 `kubectl-peek` is a `kubectl` plugin designed to efficiently "peek" at the first `N` items from a resource list returned by the Kubernetes API server.